Tallinn Airport

 Tallinn Airport is the largest international airport in Estonia.
 The airport is also officially called Lennart Meri Tallinn Airport (Lennart Meri Tallinna lennujaam) after the former president of Estonia Lennart Meri.

 The airport is located 2.7 NM southeast of the city centre of Estonian capital Tallinn, on the eastern shore of Lake Ülemiste.
-It was previously known until 2009 as Tallinn Ülemiste Airport.
+Until 2009, it was known as Tallinn Ülemiste Airport.
 The airport has a single asphalt/concrete runway, 08/26, that is 3480 × 45 m and large enough to handle wide-bodied aircraft such as the Boeing 747, six taxiways and seventeen terminal gates.

 History

 Early development

 Prior to the establishment of the present airport in Ülemiste area, Lasnamäe Airfield was the primary airport of Tallinn, serving as a base for Aeronaut airline.
 After Aeronaut went bankrupt in 1928, air service was continued by Deruluft, which used Nehatu instead, 12 km from the centre of Tallinn.
 The first seaplane harbour on the shores of Lake Ülemiste was built 1928 to 1929 in order to serve Finnish seaplanes.
 The use of this harbour ended in World War II.
 On 26 March 1929 Riigikogu passed an expropriation act in order to establish a public airport.
 10 ha of land was expropriated from Dvigatel joint-stock company and another 22 ha was expropriated from descendants of Vagner.
 10 million sents were paid to land-owners as indemnity.
 Land leveling and renovation works took another 5 million sents.